-We arrange visits to schools which have specialist provision if your child has complex learning and development needs.
+We support families to arrange visits to schools which have specialist provision if your child has complex learning and development needs.
 We discuss your child’s needs and strategies which worked successfully for your child at Nursery School with their new teacher before they start their new school.

-We will arrange additional visits to your child’s new school if we all feel it would help them to settle in.
+We will also support families to arrange additional visits to your child’s new school if we all feel it would help them to settle in.